kenneth558/POOFITEE-Original/README.md

 @reboot nice -n15 /usr/bin/tail -F…..This line is THE heartbeat of both the dynamic building of the optional blacklist and the detection of the port knock that triggers the email reading.
 You might find it very useful to know the port numbers that probers are hitting, especially if you decide to craft a port-knocking sequence and want to avoid the popularly-hit ports, so you would allow blacklistme.sh to create a running blacklist in iptables.
 However, if you decide against using the dynamically-built blacklist, make that change in blacklistme.sh so that the email-reader knocks still get detected in blacklistme.sh when this command sends the log entry there.
 IF YOU HATE ZOMBIES, YOU'LL BE ANNOYED THAT THIS LINE PRODUCES ONE.
 I have tried very hard to stop this line from producing a zombie but to no avail.
 Thankfully, it will only produce one, not adding any more on subsequent runs.
 It happens the first time after each reboot and then this `tail -F` command getting caught up, so to speak.
 The zombie will appear then the next probe that comes in when this line launches the blacklistme.sh script.
 Even developing a workaround (to make the zombies go away after their creation) was hardly worth my time.
 I am very interested in any scripting technique you could suggest that would be a true solution here, not just a workaround nor just your guess.
 You might check if the answer lies somewhere in my use of `stdbuf -o0`, but if you remove that, this line stops running in the background.
 Zombies in low quantities aren't harmful.

- # */3 * * * * if [ $(/bin/ps aux|/bin/grep "/usr/sbin/knockd….
-After experiencing knockd quitting unpredictably, several times, I had to put this line in.
-It was the most sensible way I could detect a knockd quit and then to restart it.
-Whether knockd updates will some day remove the need for this line or ruin its function is something to deal with when/if it happens, as far as I'm concerned right now.
-If you want to use knockd, uncomment this line.

  # 10 * * * * nice -n19 /home/homeowner/email_fetch_parse…  In case port knocking is totally unsuccessful including the knock to get your email fetched and parsed, you'll still know the system will read its emails every hour:10.
 By default this is not enabled, but you might want it to be if you travel.